akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 around for quite a while: Frank Rosenblatt laid out the fundational building blocks for the neural network in 1958.
 Thats over 60 years ago!
 Over the years neural networks were improved, forgotten, improved, and forgotten again.
 For years neural networks couldn't do much, because well, computers couldn't do much.
-With the enormous rise of computing power however, neural networks have proven to be invaluable in many many areas.
-With this technology becoming ever more usefull with each year, so does knowledge on how to build and improve neural networks.
+In recent years however, with the help of the enormous rise of computing power, and the work of some very clever computer scientists, neural networks have proven to be invaluable in many many areas.
+With this technology becoming ever more usefull with each year, so does knowledge on how to build and train neural networks.

-In this example we will learn how a neural network works by building a neural network that is able to classify different types of shrubs based on their height and leave size.
+In this introduction we will learn how a neural network works by building a neural network that is able to classify different types of shrubs based on their height and leave size.
 We will go through the process of